-Total capital is calculated as equity as shown in parent company statement of financial position.
+Total capital is calculated as equity, except remeasurement gain on pension liabilities, as shown in parent company statement of financial position.

-Except from the restrictions imposed in Note 11 and 12, the Parent Company is not subject to any other externally imposed capital requirements.
+Except from the restrictions imposed in Note 11 the Parent Company is not subject to any other externally imposed capital requirements.